pnp/sp-dev-fx-webparts/samples/react-teams-membership-updater/README.md

 1.2.0|August 17, 2021|Added support for populating private channels inside of a team, added support for paged list of teams from Graph, added sorting to the Team list
 1.2.1|September 21, 2021| Missing '/members' in the private channel membership url 1.2.2|March, 24, 2022|Upgraded to SPFx v1.14 and v4 of react-papaparse

+## Features

+This web part can be deployed to a site or as a teams personal app.
+This does require graph permission granting in the SharePoint Admin Center

+Uses:

+* PnP React Controls
+* PnP React Property Controls
+* React Papaparse (CSV parsing)

 ## Minimal Path to Awesome